ResumeToolsResources

 Listing your benefits manager skills on your resume

-Using skills and strengths as keywords is essential in resume writing.
-These keywords help your resume pass through automated systems and catch the eye of hiring managers.
-Including industry-specific skills and relevant strengths in your resume ensures it aligns with the job description.
+When well-integrated, both skills and strengths serve as strategic keywords in your resume.
+They help your application pass through applicant tracking systems (ATS) and catch the attention of hiring managers.
+If you choose to create a standalone skills section, make sure it aligns well with the job description.
+Here's how it might look:

 Skills